avelkei/aurcheck/README.md

 ## Testing

-`pytest` is used for unit testing.
+Make sure you have `pytest` installed and execute `run_tests.sh` from the project's root directory.\
 Checker tests can be added in the tests/checks directory.